mahk272003/Mahamkhan-demo/README.md

 # Mahamkhan-demo
-Tis is my first repository
+This is my first repository
 Author- Maham Khan